mikjo/bigitr/README.md

 specified for all repositories or for a single repository, and for all branches or only individual branches.
 Any arguments are included in the configuration using shell syntax; no extra arguments are added by Bigitr at run time.
+Hooks that exit with an error cause the current Bigitr repository operation to halt immediately, though additional repositories will still be processed.

 Configuration